 Student Finance England classifies estranged students as:

-- a student who has “not communicated with either of your biological or adoptive parents for 12 months (this is flexible) before your course begins and the situation is irreconcilable.”
+you have “not communicated with either of your biological or adoptive parents for 12 months (this is flexible) before your course begins and the situation is irreconcilable.

-- a student who can “show you have been financially independent for three or more years through employment or benefits (consecutively or non-consecutively) before your course begins.’’
+you can demonstrate your financial independence for three or more years through employment or benefits (consecutively or non-consecutively) before your course begins.’

 We have various teams, schemes and mechanisms to support you: